Alex-Huleatt/FriendlyBattleCode/Getting Started/Battlecode.md

 We do this like so:

 	public static int foo() throws Exception {
-		//something that throws and error here
+		//something that throws an error here
 	}

 Normally you would specify what *type* of error gets thrown, but there is probably more than one and then it looks ugly.
 (Please don't think this is good programming)